ualibweb/SmiNav/README.md

 In the Godot editor, click on the `Play` button to run `►` the program on the top right corner of the window.

-## Installation of binaries
+## Downlad binaries from Releases

-For Ubuntu and Debian systems, install the base `SmiNav_Linux.zip`
+For Ubuntu and Debian systems, download the base `SmiNav_Linux.zip`

-For Arm64 Linux systems like Raspi, install the `SmiNav_LinuxArm.zip`
+For Arm64 Linux systems like Raspi, download the `SmiNav_LinuxArm.zip`

-For Windows systems, install the `SmiNav_Windows.zip`
+For Windows systems, download the `SmiNav_Windows.zip`

 ### Running Binaries